David-Development/heimdall-backend/README.md

 **TODO**
 - Dataset Loading.
-Change Path of unknown images or change loading code
+Change Path of unknown images or change loading code [DONE]
+- Training of Recognizer as celery background task [DONE]
+- Save label dictionary after training in database/somewhere
+- Return useful information after classification
+- Cross-validation for score of current model (background task)
+- List of running tasks, their ids/urls and types (API-Endpoint)
 - Replace TF/Keras Dependency with custom or independent library for image augmentation
 - Run FaceDetection on each subject and unknown image and save bounding box in database